JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_New_Teacher_Leaders.md

 His teachings are best understood by observing the perfected life he lived on earth.
 The perfection of personality and character he developed in living a trying and testing earth life provides an ideal example for us to emulate in our own lives.
 Jesus life is so valuable because it is not just a theoretical construct of an ideal moral philosophy, but rather a living demonstration of the spiritual character he taught.
 This combination of teaching the ideal character and then providing a real life example of that character is our most valuable knowledge.

-> Of all human knowledge that which is of greatest value is to know the religious life of Jesus and how he lived it. [[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)]
+> Of all human knowledge that which is of greatest value is to know the religious life of Jesus and how he lived it. <a id="a214_117"></a>[[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)]

 (See Appendix 1.8 The Living Jesus)

 ### Only Jesus and his Teachings Possess the Power to Triumph over the Modern Threats to Civilization and Bring the Spiritual Renaissance

-The third reason for the exclusivity requirement is the fact that only Jesus and his incomparable teachings possess the power to bring about the spiritual renaissance. _The Urantia Book_ tells us that Christianity _“has truly been one of the greatest powers for good on the earth”_ [[UB 195:10.12](/en/The_Urantia_Book/195#p10_12)].
+The third reason for the exclusivity requirement is the fact that only Jesus and his incomparable teachings possess the power to bring about the spiritual renaissance. _The Urantia Book_ tells us that Christianity _“has truly been one of the greatest powers for good on the earth”_ <a id="a220_282"></a>[[UB 195:10.12](/en/The_Urantia_Book/195#p10_12)].
 It has done its job carrying the kingdom of Jesus’ concept forward for 2000 years, up to and through our present material and secular age.
 But now more is needed.
 Only Jesus and his personal religion possess the power to see us through the three great problems that our world now faces: spiritual non-progression, materialistic secularism, and unceasing social change.
 Only Jesus and his teachings possess the power to stabilize us in this time of crisis and triumph over these modern threats to civilization.
 Only through Jesus and his teachings will we attain the new spiritual renaissance.
 Here is how the revelators put it:

-> Christianity has indeed done a great service to this world but **what is now most needed is Jesus**. [[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)] (my bold)
+> Christianity has indeed done a great service to this world but **what is now most needed is Jesus**. <a id="a222_103"></a>[[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)] (my bold)

 (See Appendix 1.9 Summary of Reasons for the Exclusivity Requirement)